 Pythagoras is credited with the discovery and proof of the theorem.
 But it is often argued that the knowledge of the theorem predates him.
 Some claim that Babylonian mathematicians understood the equation, but there is not much of evidence for this claim.

-Today, while surfing the internet I read a Tamil article in a website and I was impressed by the following Tamil quatrain:
+Today, while surfing the internet I read a post in Facebook in Tamil and I was impressed by the following Tamil quatrain:

 ஓடும் நீளம் தனை ஒரே எட்டுக்